mikedecr/latex-workshop-2018/README.md

 - `beamer`: making slideshows with LaTeX
 - `R-markdown`: similar to `workflow`, but with R-Markdown
 - `xaringan`: Rmd-based slideshows (IMO superior to Beamer)

-### Other folders

-These folders contain materials that help make the course materials, but they aren't *lessons* unto themselves, including

-- `data`, this just contains data
-- `code`, this just contains some R code